"It's not your salary that makes you rich, it's your spending habits."

 Another form is the list price of a house.
 The listing price shouldn't make a difference when it comes time to value a house, but time and time again research shows that even professional real estate agents fall victim to this.

 We can even anchor ourselves to our own behavior.
 Dan Ariely uses the example in Predictably Irrational that once we buy our first expensive coffee from a coffee shop instead of cheap coffee from a gas station, we have a new anchor set to what coffee should cost.
 Over time, paying more for coffee becomes easier and easier, because we've anchored to the price of expensive coffee.
+In other words, we get used to paying the higher price.

 When it comes to repaying debt, another anchor that gets thrown is the minimum payment on credit card balances.
 On one hand, you might be tempted to think that the minimum is there to make sure people pay at least a certain amount; without the minimum people might only pay a few bucks.
 The alternative viewpoint is that a credit card company wants to make interest and by anchoring your payment amount to a low minimum payment they can nudge you into taking longer to pay off your balance, lining their pockets in the process.